Deskbird

 We released on time

-We kept the # of new components that needed to be implemented low.
+We kept the # of new components that needed to be implemented low to speed development.

 We received positive feedback on the outcome and were able to help customers remain compliant with local regulation.